 “Concerns about animals and the environment are becoming part of our everyday lives, and forward thinking schools will help set the stage for social change in the fight for justice for all.”

-Eating a vegan diet has been linked to health benefits, like lowering blood pressure, cholesterol, and your risk of diabetes.
+Eating a vegan diet to health benefits, like lowering blood pressure, cholesterol, and your risk of diabetes.
 These universities have the best programs and resources for students who want to eat vegan and learn more about animal protection.

 University of California San Diego (UCSD)